siadat/chrome-ff/README.md

 You want to find a youtube tab of a talk you were watching a few hours ago.
 Instead of going through all your tabs one by one, you could just type (in your address bar):

-    ff youtube talk
+    ff ytube talk

-and you will see a list of all the tabs that match the phrase "youtube" and "talk" in any order.
+and you will see a list of all the tabs that match the phrase "ytube" and "talk" in any order.

-Matching is fuzzy, so instead of "youtube", you could for example write "ytb".
+Matching is fuzzy, so instead of "ytube", will match "youtube".

 If no matching open tab is found, the extension will show matching items in your history.